 Terang & Mortlake Health Service continues to be supported by the Terang Hospital Ladies Auxiliary group.
-Although the ongoing COVID-19 Coronavirus pandemic has adversely restricted activities in recent times, the Auxiliary were still able to run a successful twilight golf, bowls and croquet night in February.
-Thanks must also go to Abbey Lane Linen and Gifts who in conjunction with the Auxiliary hosted a most successful fashion parade for the health service.
-We are extremely grateful for the ongoing support of these ladies whose contributions have assisted the health service purchase several pieces of equipment during the last year.
+Some of their fundraising efforts during the past twelve months included an afternoon of Jazz, a twilight golf, bowls and croquet night and a fashion parade.
+A sincere thank you is extended to Abbey Lane Linen and Gifts for their work with the fashion parade which was once again an extremely successful event for the auxiliary.
+We are always very grateful for the ongoing support of these ladies whose contributions have assisted the health service purchase several pieces of equipment during the last year.

-We extend our sincere appreciation to the 71 community volunteers who assist with the delivery of services to clients at Mount View Aged Care facility, the Terang and Mortlake Community Health Centres, Terang Day Centre and people living in the community.
+We extend our sincere appreciation to the 65 community volunteers who assist with the delivery of services to clients at Mount View Aged Care facility, the Terang and Mortlake Community Health Centres, Terang Day Centre and people living in the community.
 Our Meals on Wheels service, which provides meals to Terang residents on behalf of the Corangamite Shire 7 days per week continues to be a valued service for many in our community.
+This service is reliant on the 50+ volunteers who deliver meals throughout the town as part of our Meals on Wheels service.
+We thank all our volunteers for their support of our Health Service.